Sør-Varanger Municipality

-Sør-Varanger (Máttá-Várjjat; Etelä-Varenki; Сёр-Вара́нгер) is a municipality in Finnmark county, Norway.
+Sør-Varanger (Máttá-Várjjat; Сёр-Вара́нгер) is a municipality in Finnmark county, Norway.
 The administrative centre of the municipality is the town of Kirkenes.
 Other settlements in the municipality include the villages of Bjørnevatn, Bugøynes, Elvenes, Grense Jakobselv, Hesseng, Jakobsnes, Neiden, and Sandnes.
 Located west of the Norway–Russia border, Sør-Varanger is the only Norwegian municipality that shares a land border with Russia, with the only legal border crossing at Storskog.

 The 3971 km2 municipality is the 6th largest by area out of the 357 municipalities in Norway.
 Sør-Varanger is the 112th most populous municipality in Norway with a population of 10,063.
 The municipality's population density is 2.5 PD/km2 and its population has decreased by 0.3% over the previous 10-year period.

 There is a Dark-sky park in Pasvik.

 Name

 The municipality (originally the parish) is named after the large Varangerfjorden (Verangr or Verjanger), located along the northern shore of the municipality (a neighboring municipality on the north side of the same fjord was Nord-Varanger).
 The first element is verja which is the plural genitive case of the word which means "fishing village".
 The last element is angr which means "bay" or "small fjord".
 It was first probably used for the narrow fjord on the inside of Angsnes which now is called "Meskfjorden" and leads into Varangerbotn.
 Historically, the name of the municipality was spelled Sørvaranger or Sydvaranger.
 On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Sør-Varanger.